brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 ## Entry Pathway {#entry-pathway}
 ### Expression of Interest {#expression-of-interest}

+Expressions of interest specify intentions to contribute to the project as a Collaborator and/or as a Participant

-When a person expresses an interest in participating in the collective, it is expected to include:
+When a person expresses an interest in contributing to the collective, it is expected to include:

 1. A description of their current understanding of the foundational (RAD housing) context for the Brassica Collective
 2. A commitment to acting in alignment with the current agreements and processes the collective has shared publicly while contributing to co-creating emerging collective practices going forward.